REVO – The best foolproof belay device

 Climbing had changed a lot since I started back in the early 2000s.
 Back then when there weren’t that many climbers it was fairly safe to ask someone to belay you as everyone kinda knows everyone.
 Bad belayers were shunned away by most climbers.
 In the past, you were able to identify bad belayers easily because there aren’t many of them.
 But things have changed, now there are so many new climbers it is no longer safe to just ask anyone with a harness and a belay device to belay you.

 Climbing with strangers

 These days there are climbing groups and clubs where people join.
 Not just to climb but also (let’s be honest here) to hook up.
 Nothing wrong with that.
 It was unfortunate that this wasn’t a thing back when I started 😤.
 Meeting new friends and hooking up can be fun.
 However, climbing unlike having dinner with strangers has a lot more consequences.
 Organizers running the programs can’t guarantee that everyone knows how to belay.

 It is always good to climb with people you know and trust.
 Climbing with a total stranger can be risky.
-You’ll always have doubts if he or she can catch your fall.
+You’ll always have doubts that he or she can catch your fall.
 So you need to know how to protect yourself.

 All belayers get distracted

 In my years of climbing, I had seen all sorts of bad belayers.
 Even as experienced climbers we too get careless and fail to do pre-climb checks.
 And I have to confuse if a climb lasts longer than 10 minutes or if there are too many “hang dogging”.
 Belayers will generally lose focus and their eyes will start to wonder for something else to look at other than your rear end.
 Or even start chatting with people around them.

 Protect yourself with an Assisted-braking Belay Device (ABD)